-During his period the dam of Kallanai came into disrepair and Serfoji I was prevented to carry out the repairs by Nayakas of Madura who had shifted to Trichy as their capital.
-Serfoji I threatened invasion and then only the Nayak permitted Serfoji I to carry out the repairs and avoided further famine in his country.
+During his period the dam of Kallanai came into disrepair and King Serfoji I was prevented to carry out the repairs by Nayakas of Madura who had shifted to Trichy as their capital.
+King Serfoji I threatened invasion and then only the Nayak permitted King Serfoji I to carry out the repairs and avoided further famine in his country.

 King Serfoji I was by nature pious and intensely religious and endowed agraharams like his brother, scholar King Shahaji at Thiruvenkadu, Mangamadam and at Serfojirajapuram in Thirukkadiyur.
 He was himself a scholar and patronised several scholars in his court.
 ‘Raghava Charitam’ is his work.
 Some noteworthy scholars of his court and their works are Bhagavant Raya’s Sachidananda Vilasa, Raghunatha’s Narakavarnam and Vittala’s Rukmini Swayamvara slokas, and all these three author’s works are in Marathi.
 Anandaraya Makhi, Vidaya Parinaya and Aswalayana Sutravrithi were his ministers.
 Anantha Narayana called by Serfoji I as Pancharatna Kavi wrote Gita Shankaram and Saraboji Charitam.